 The Agency was involved in the creation of the report as part of the reference group, together with other experts and stakeholders from around the world.
 The report itself references several Agency findings, including from the Profile of Inclusive Teachers, the Inclusive Early Childhood Education project, the Supporting Inclusive School Leadership project and European Agency Statistics on Inclusive Education data.

 The Agency is also working with UNESCO on a regional edition of the GEM report for Central and Eastern Europe, Caucasus and Central Asia.
-The regional report is due to be published in December 2020.
+The regional report is due to be published early next year.

 Download the GEM report and background materials on the UNESCO website.